 - The floor which the property is located on

-Worth mentioning is that it’s significantly easier to get a home loan in case you have the so called MM2H visa or work and reside in Malaysia.
-The following steps are included when applying for a loan as a foreigner:
+Worth mentioning is that it’s significantly easier to get a home loan in case you have the so-called MM2H visa or work and reside in Malaysia.

-- Find a solicitor and an agent, to help you through the conveyancing process
+Find an agent and a solicitor, to help you through the conveyancing process

-- Continue the payment of the instalments and be prepared to pay an additional 7-10% of the sales amount before signing the Sales & Purchasing Agreement (SPA)
+Continue the payment of the installments and be prepared to pay an additional 7-10% of the sales amount before signing the Sales & Purchasing Agreement (SPA)

 You can try to use the tools on each website and see what’s best for you.

-The same as it goes with residential property, you need to pay a number of taxes when buying, holding or selling commercial property.
-The taxes are very similar, even if the rates might differ.
-Below I’ve listed property taxes you need to pay.
+The same as it goes with residential property, you need to pay real estate taxes when buying, holding, or selling commercial property.

 The stamp duty increases progressively as follows: